 The threat which caused the extinction of the Lord Howe Long-eared Bat is thought to be predation by introduced species (Duncan et al. 1999).

+Further effort should be made to discover further material of the Lord Howe Long-eared Bat, including post-cranial material, from cave deposits on Lord Howe Island (Parnaby 2009).
 If the species is found to be extant in the future, the following recovery actions have been identified (Duncan et al. 1999):

 - Determine population size and abundance.